cs61/cs61-f22-psets/docker/README.md

 running VM.)
 You can execute any Linux commands you want.
 To escape from the VM, type Control-D or run the `exit` command.

-The script assumes your Docker container is named `cs61:latest`.
+The script assumes your Docker container is named `cs61:latest` or `cs61:arm64`.

 ### Running CS 61 Docker by hand